nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 description: "Making Matrix possible on spinning disks."
 ---

-Matrix homeservers store terabytes of state data.
-The state DAG for a busy room accumulates millions of HAMT nodes over its lifetime, most of them unreachable after the next state transition.
+Matrix homeservers store gigabytes of room data.
+The event DAG for a busy room accumulates millions of HAMT nodes over its lifetime, most of them unreachable after the next state transition.
 Traditional B-tree storage engines treat every write as a mutation — read-modify-write cycles that scatter random seeks across